Ukraine 0-4 England: Three Lions reach semi-final of Euro 2020

-England progressed to the semi-final of Euro 2020 in convincing fashion with a 4-0 hammering of Ukraine in Rome.
+England progressed to the semi-final of Euro 2020 in convincing fashion with a 4-0 hammering of Ukraine in Rome, and are now 13/8 favourites to win the tournament.

-Harry Kane netted one in each half while Harry Maguire and Jordan Henderson capitalised from set-pieces as a dominant second-half performance confirmed the Three Lions' spot in the final-four.
+Harry Kane netted in each half while Harry Maguire and Jordan Henderson capitalised from set-pieces as a dominant second-half performance confirmed the Three Lions' spot in the final four.

-It's a result that means England have reached the semi-final stage in back-to-back major tournaments - although they are now the 13/8 favourites with Sky Bet to lift the Euro 2020 trophy.
+England have now reached the semi-final stage in back-to-back major tournaments for the first time since 1968, and their position as favourites to win Euro 2020 should come as no shock given the championship's final three fixtures all take place at Wembley.

+Denmark, who edged past Czech Republic 2-1, now stand between England and a first major tournament final in 55 years, while the other semi sees a heavyweight clash between Italy and Spain.

 A positive start saw Southgate's side dominate possession and they capitalised with their first opportunity of the contest.
 An off-balance Raheem Sterling did well to play Kane through one-on-one and the forward made no mistake as he hit his shot over the goalkeeper from close range.